Airplane Operated by Cubana de Aviacion Crashes in Cuba

 Cubana de Aviacion, commonly known as Cubana, is a national airline based in Cuba, and is the countries largest airline.
 The airline was founded in 1929 and currently operates a fleet of 14 airplanes.

 Greg started his professional pilot journey in 2002 after graduating from Embry Riddle.
-Since that time he has accumulated close to 8,000 hours working as a pilot.
-Greg’s professional experience includes flight instructing, animal tracking, backcountry flying, forest firefighting, passenger charter, part 135 cargo, flying for a regional airline, and working as a manager in charge of a part 135 and part 121 training programs.
-Greg took a 5 year hiatus from flying and worked in software development and marketing.
-He has returned to flying and works for a major airline.
-Greg enjoys educating and helping pilots improve their professional lives and is passionate about applying technology and new methods to help with traditional challenges.
+Since that time he has accumulated over 8,000 hours working as a pilot.
+Greg’s professional experience includes flight instructing, animal tracking, backcountry flying, forest firefighting, passenger charter, part 135 cargo, flying for a regional airline, a national low cost airline, a legacy airline, and also working as a manager in charge of Part 135 and Part 121 training programs.